-But what subject lines are getting prospects to click in 2021?
+But what subject lines are getting prospects to click?

 We conducted a study that consists of 1.2 million anonymized data to find the current most successful cold email subject lines.
 These subject line templates have been tried-and-true and sent to thousands of recipients by sales professionals and account executives.

 We picked the top-performing subject lines and altered them for anonymity.
 We also analyzed the data to uncover patterns to help you boost the open rates of your next outreach campaign.